 When using multiple tag targeting filters, only contacts that fall into both filters will be targeted.

-- E.G. In the below example (where two tag targeting filters are being used) only contacts with the Accepted tag AND contacts who don't have the Wrong number tag are being targeted.
+- E.G. In the below example (where two tag targeting filters are being used) only contacts with the Accepted tag AND who don't have the Wrong number tag are being targeted.

 When using multiple Custom Field targeting filters, only contacts with both specified values, in both Custom Fields, will be targeted.